 You are here as you just have heard about PMP®, or you know a little already but have some questions in mind like who is eligible, what is credibility and why everybody is rushing around it.
-Don’t worry, I will cover most of your question in this read.
+Don’t worry, I will cover most of your questions in this read.

-What are Eligibility Criteria for PMP® Certification?
+What are the Eligibility Criteria for PMP® Certification?

 Hope you have the idea what is a PMP® Certification and now let’s talk about who can enroll for this certification